-International Advisor of the Brazilian Center for International Relations (CEBRI).
-Specialist in international economic relations, international trade law and economic integration.
-Lawyer, Universidad Nacional del Litoral-Santa Fe (1956-1962); Doctor in Law, Universidad de Madrid (1962-1965); Graduate in European Law, Universidad Católica de Louvain, Belgium (1963-1965), where he also studied economics (1964).
+Peña is a Member of the Brazilian Center for International Relations (CEBRI)'s International Advisory Board and an expert in international economic relations, international trade law, and economic integration.
+He obtained his Law Degree from the Universidad Nacional del Litoral-Santa Fe (1956-1962); his Doctorate in Law from the Universidad de Madrid (1962-1965) and he specialized in European Law at the Universidad Católica de Louvain, Belgium (1963-1965), where he also studied Economics (1964).

-He is Director of the International Trade Institute of the BankBoston Foundation; Professor of International Trade Relations at the National University of Tres de Febrero, Director of the Master in International Trade Relations and Secretary for Research and Cooperation at the University; Consultant at Estudio Moltedo in the area of international trade negotiations, international trade law and economic competition; Vice-President of the Government and Society Foundation; Advisor and member of the Board of Directors of the Argentine Council for International Relations (CARI); President of the Academic Council of the Export-Air Foundation and Director of the Andean Foundation.
-He is a member of the EU-Mercosur expert group of the Mercosur Chair, Sciences-Po, Paris and is a member of the EU-LDC Network.
+He is Director of the International Trade Institute of the BankBoston Foundation, Professor of International Trade Relations at the National University of Tres de Febrero, Director of the Master in International Trade Relations and Secretary for Research and Cooperation at the same university, Consultant at Estudio Moltedo in the area of international trade negotiations, international trade law and economic competition, Vice-President of the Government and Society Foundation, Advisor and Member of the Board of Directors of the Argentine Council for International Relations (CARI), President of the Academic Council of the Export-Air Foundation and Director of the Andean Foundation.
+He is a Member of the EU-Mercosur expert group of the Mercosur Chair, Sciences-Po, Paris, and is a Member of the EU-LDC Network.

-Speaker and frequent participant in numerous academic and business events in Argentina and other countries.
-Author of numerous publications (articles published in books and magazines) on economic integration, international trade law and international economic relations, including a book co-authored with Professor Celso Lafer on "Argentina and Brazil in the system of international relations", published in Buenos Aires and São Paulo, in 1973.
-Occasional contributor to the newspapers La Nación (Foreign Trade Supplement); Valor Econômico from São Paulo and the Gazeta Mercantil.
+Peña is a speaker and frequent participant in numerous academic and business events in Argentina and other countries.
+He is the author of numerous publications (articles published in books and magazines) on economic integration, international trade law, and international economic relations, including a book co-authored with Professor Celso Lafer on "Argentina and Brazil in the system of international relations", published in Buenos Aires and São Paulo, in 1973.
+He is an occasional contributor to the newspapers La Nación (Foreign Trade Supplement); Valor Econômico from São Paulo and the Gazeta Mercantil.
 He is a member of the Academic Council of the journal Archivos del Presente.
 He has been a consultant to numerous international organizations (IADB, ALADI, Andean Community, Caricom, CACM, UNCTAD, SELA, UNDP, UNIDO, IRELA, CELARE).